zachwill/flask_heroku/README.md

 Now, you can run the application locally.

-    $ python bootstrap.py
+    $ foreman start

-Or, to test the production configuration, simply run:

-    $ python bootstrap.py --gevent

-**NOTE**: There's also a `tornado` branch that uses `tornado` as the production server.
-It's indeed slower, but `gevent` is harder to set up locally.

-Lastly, you can also specify what port you'd prefer to use.
+You can also specify what port you'd prefer to use.

-    $ python bootstrap.py 5555
+    $ foreman start -p 5555

 Gevent